 Nonprofit Board and Volunteer Development

 Volunteers are the lifeblood of most nonprofits, and board members are a special type of volunteer.
-See how they help guide the direction of a nonprofit, promote the organization in the community and ensure that the nonprofit’s mission is fulfilled.
+Learn how they help guide the direction of a nonprofit, promote the organization in the community and ensure that the nonprofit’s mission is fulfilled.

 Benefits and Learning Outcomes